 We tried to get a visas at the Syrian Consulate in Jeddah and were told they would have to mail our passports to Syria and we may or may not get a visa and it would take several weeks.
 We were also told we could try at the border, it may take 6 hours, but there was no guarantee we'd get a visa.
 Has anyone had experience at the Jordanian/Syrian border recently?

 I looked into this extensively while in Turkey.
 Damascus's official policy was to only issue visas from the Syrian consulate in D.C., but for years, Americans could count on visas on arrival after a considerably long wait at the border.
 You might have to wait for 5 hours, but you would eventually be allowed through.
 This is no longer the case.
 Damascus is now enforcing the policy, and I have heard multiple reports of Americans stranded at the Turkish-Syrian and Jordanian-Syrian borders.
-I planned to travel these countries overland too, but us Americans are out of luck. over 5 years ago
+I planned to travel these countries overland too, but us Americans are out of luck. almost 6 years ago

 My husband and I crossed the Jordanian and Syrian border using a service taxi a couple of years ago.
 We had heard that there is a chance that we weren't going to be allowed into Syria but we had to give it a go.
 We had found out how the visa is processed.
 The one thing that takes the most time is how officials at the border need to fax over your application to Damascus.
 They need a reply in order to procede.
 If you get there early in the day there is a greater chance there's generally more work going on.
 If you get there after a bus then you are going to be waiting forever.
 If you are on a bus and the only one without a visa then it's probably going to leave without you.
 We wanted to take a trip to Israel but not enough to ruin the chances of getting permission to other countries in the area.
 Even when you avoid getting your passport stamped by Israeli authorities there will still be a missing time chunk which raises a big red flag and forget about Syria, Jordan etc.